FREVA-CLINT/freva-deployment/docs/deployment/Installation.md

 This command installs ansible and all required python packages.
 > ``💡``  On *CentOS* python SELinux libraries need to be installed.
 > You will need to install libselinux for your CentOS version.
+>
+> The ansible library is not supported on *Windows* and needs to be patched.
+> you can either use the above mentioned pre compiled windows binary or install
+> the deployment software on Windows Subsystem for Linux - WSL (preferred).

 ```console
 python3 -m pip install libselinux-python3